 While I’m marketing this as a one-stop-shop, hit all the sights in a day walking tour, don’t be deceived.
 Mexico City’s historic centre is a tricksy bastard and journeys you think will take ten minutes end up taking thirty because no one knows where the place you’re looking for is and Google Maps registers the entrance as been at the back rather than the front of the building.
 And that’s just a small slice of the hassle I ran into whilst researching for this piece.
 BUT, don’t let silly old me put you off, because seeing the top sights is definitely doable if you (or, say, your friendly neighbourhood travel blogger) plans ahead for you.
 I recommend making Metro Juárez your starting point, if you’re planning on doing the tour in its entirety.

 It’s worth mentioning that none of these mentions are sponsored in any way.
 I really rate all of the places, establishments, bookstores and literary points of interest mentioned on this guide and hope you enjoy them too!
+However, there are some affiliate links in this post.
+Purchasing through them earns me commission (at no cost to you), which helps keep this site running.
+So, thanks in advance for anything you buy!

 Café La Habana